NxPKG/khulnasoft-docs/content/email-security/account-setup/sso/_index.md

 # SSO integration

-For added security and convenience, Cloudflare Area 1 offers support for Security Assertion Markup Language based (SAML-based) single sign-on (SSO) logins.
+For added security and convenience, Khulnasoft Area 1 offers support for Security Assertion Markup Language based (SAML-based) single sign-on (SSO) logins.
 Organizations are able to choose between having users access Area 1 with a username and password plus a two-factor authentication (2FA) code, or using an SSO provider, such as OneLogin or Okta.

 ## SAML configuration options